 This free course, Using vectors to model, introduces the topic of vectors.
 The subject is developed without assuming you have come across it before, but the course assumes that you have previously had a basic grounding in algebra and trigonometry, and how to use Cartesian coordinates for specifying a point in a plane.

-- know some basic definitions and terminology associated with scalars and vectors and how to represent vectors in two dimensions;
+- show an awareness of some basic definitions and terminology associated with scalars and vectors and how to represent vectors in two dimensions

-- know ways to operate on and combine vectors.
+- understand ways to operate on and combine vectors.